 Information Panel, On Location

-The products featured here are all natural and organic, but they also are finding their roots in exotic culinary traditions, I chose to feature elements of these cultures and therefore I explored fabrics, patterns, and in the case of Ethiopia the illustrations enhancing old manuscripts.
+To promote these rice medleys from various origins, I chose to dig deep into the corresponding cultures and therefore I explored their fabrics, patterns, and in the case of Ethiopia the illustrations enhancing old manuscripts.

 Logo + Brand Identity